moby/moby/ROADMAP.md

 and stopping a container, which is what the pre-containerd 1.0 daemon provided.
 Now that containerd is a full-fledged container runtime which supports full container life-cycle management, we would like to start relying more on containerd and removing the bits in Moby which are now duplicated.
-This will neccessitate a signficant effort to refactor and even remove large parts of Moby's codebase.
+This will necessitate a significant effort to refactor and even remove large parts of Moby's codebase.

 Tracking issues: